My Planner

 Douglas

-Visit St Thomas' Church in central Douglas and discover the unique art, history and culture that are housed within this church.
+Visit St Thomas' Church in central Douglas and discover the superb Victorian murals which depict the story of Christianity.

 Add St Thomas' Church to your Itinerary